 People on restricted diets will need to plan ahead more than omnivores.
 We observed that vegetarians were accommodated fairly easily, though pescatarians who eat fish do better.
 Vegans, those who follow a gluten-free diet or those who have other food restrictions should check with the places they plan to stay or bring a supply of food from home, just in case.
-I saw gluten-free items for sale in markets and some bakeries in larger towns but in the refuges they did not serve gluten-free items for the most part.

 We stayed in two refugios and found the food to be good quality and hearty.
 Overall, it was simple fare, eaten in a communal setting.
 We never went hungry at dinner as portions were large and filling.
-At Refugio Mottets (one night before Courmayeur) we shared a large pot of thick vegetable soup, a huge bowl of cucumber salad, beef stew with substantial chunks of beef served over rice, zucchini and flan for dessert.
+At Refugio Mottets (one night before Courmayeur), we shared a large pot of thick vegetable soup, a huge bowl of cucumber salad, beef stew with substantial chunks of beef served over rice, zucchini, and flan for dessert.
 At Refugio Bonatti (one night after Courmayeur) we enjoyed a colorful salad and tangy pasta with tomato sauce—both were tasty and I filled up thinking that was it, a rookie error.
 Then came the main course.
 I was already satiated so I just nibbled at the mashed potatoes and individual quiches.
 It was all good except the quiches were a little overcooked and tough.
 The entire meal at Bonattis was vegetarian.
-There was a tasty pudding with cookie crust for dessert.
+There was a delicious pudding with cookie crust for dessert.
 Beer and wine was available for purchase.

 I was surprised, though I shouldn’t have been since everything under the sun gets crowd-reviewed, but you can get a pretty good idea of what to expect from the refugios, including the food that is served, on Trip Advisor.
-In some cases people described the exact meal that we were served.
+In some cases people described the exact meal we were served.

 The rest of the nights we stayed in inns.
 The breakfast buffets mostly did not include eggs, except for a couple of places.
 It was usually a fairly generous spread of cereals, pastries, cheese, cured meats, fruit and several types of bread.
-It’s a real pet peeve of local innkeepers to see guests making lunches from the breakfast buffet so do the right thing and make alternate plans for lunch.
+It’s a real pet peeve of local innkeepers to see guests making lunches from the breakfast buffet, so do the right thing and make alternate plans for lunch.

 Dinners in the inns were quite nice and were pre-planned (we didn’t order off the menu).
 Sometimes they had choices, especially for vegetarians.
 It often started with soup or salad followed by a main course and dessert, always with excellent flaky bread.
 The quality was a cut above the refugios and portions were ample.
 Wine and beer was always available at an extra charge.
 Dining was generally not communal though we ended up combining tables as we made friends with other trekkers along the way.
 Some examples of main courses we enjoyed were grilled steak, Asian stir fry, stuffed chicken, curry chicken, perch and risotto.
 The most unusual salad was a make-your-own type but not at a salad bar.
 The server brought small glass bowls of sliced beets, cabbage, shredded carrots, beans, chopped tomato and red pepper for the table and we added whatever we wanted to our greens.